 1. What is the Toter trash cart program?
 Public Works is improving the way we collect trash!
 Through the Toter trash cart program, Public Works has provided to each residence and business that has City trash collection service a Toter trash cart for their trash collection service starting in April 2021.
 The sanitation trucks have been retrofitted with a mechanical tipper arm on the back to pick up the Toter trash cart and empty it into the truck.
 The Toter trash carts are the property of Harrisonburg Public Works department, provided for use at the specific address.

-2. Why did the City starting the Toter trash cart program?
+2. Why did the City start the Toter trash cart program?
 There are many reasons, the primary ones are:

-- This new program will improve aesthetics at the curbside by having a single look to the trash containers set out for collection
+- This new program improves aesthetics at the curbside by having a single look to the trash containers set out for collection

 - The trash carts have lids to keep the refuse contained within the cart, and critters out